 At only 7.6 pounds the Shredneck Z-Series Travel Bass is a lightweight instrument you can easily take anywhere.
 The overall length is 36.25 inches, with a maximum body width of about 10 inches.
 Best of all, the compact size doesn’t compromise tone, playability and of course, affordability.
 At just below or around $200, this Shredneck is a good option for those looking for a reliable and decent travel bass that doesn’t come with a steep price tag.
 This travel bass is comfortable to play–you just need to slightly adjust your right hand playing style, and you’re good to go!

 - Quality hardware for the price

 - Maintains tuning well

 - Some setup work recommended for string action, pickup and neck adjustment

-Best bass guitar for beginners
+Best bass guitar for beginner